AndrewChacon/cyber-security-edu/automate-the-boring-stuff/part-02/07-pattern-matching/07-pattern-matching.md

 Now phoneNumRegex contains a Regex object.
 #### Matching Regex Objects
 Search method takes in a string and matches it to the regex.
-If no pattern is found it returns
+If no pattern is found it returns None. if found it returns a Match object.
+Matched object contains a `group()` method that returns the string text of the matched object.
 #### Review Of Regular Expression Matching
 1. l
 2. l